jakcpto/promjet-stats/README.md

 ## Cube
 This data is taken by IRIS, builds a cube and outputs it to DeepSee or DSW.
+The second Cube is built in AtScale

+## Examples
 Currently IRIS BI available at this [demo site](http://atscale.teccod.ru:32792/dsw/index.html#/IRISAPP/Dashboard/)

 Data from IRIS goes to AtScale server deployed at http://atscale.teccod.ru:10500/